 The library staff very kindly open up especially for us and the afternoon is an opportunity to leisurely browse for books, enjoy a cup of tea and biscuit, to share in conversation and listen to poetry and readings.

-Helen Jesty, our second Anna Chaplain, in conversation with Library club Members, Library staff and volunteers: gives us a snapshot of what the afternoon means to those who come along.
+Run by a variety of people but steered well by Peta Sutherland and our Anna Chaplain, Rachel Sturt, the following gives us a snapshot of what the afternoon means to those who come along.

 Library club for older people is somewhere friends can talk especially those, like me, who live alone.
 Otherwise I might as well talk to the walls!
 We are always given such a warm welcome.